Recent news and highlights

 attend.
 Online registration does not requires payment.
 For procedure of fee payment and schedule click on the corresponding links

 in the web site menu: Fee Payment and Fee Schedule.
 To submit your abstract, please, click on

+abstract submission page.
 If you have any questions, please, contact the organizers

 Conference events: Dates and venues

 Symposium and the AFRUSS workshop will be held at

 the tourist resort Manzerok on July 8-10 and July 11-3, respectively.

 For information about the schools and the research field trip, please, visit the Summer Schools page.

 To download conference leaflet in English click here and in Russian click here

 Our home planet Earth which provides us with life and protects from the merciless space